revolunet/angular-google-analytics/README.md

         // track all routes (or not)
         AnalyticsProvider.trackPages(true);

+        //Optional set domain (Use 'none' for testing on localhost)
+        //AnalyticsProvider.setDomainName('XXX');

         // url prefix (default is empty)
         // - for example: when an app doesn't run in the root directory AnalyticsProvider.trackPrefix('my-application');